 If you don’t use ASINs correctly, you can violate Amazon’s selling terms and even lose your eligibility to sell on the platform!

 So, what’s an ASIN number and how do you use it?

 What is an ASIN number?

-How to Find Your Amazon ASIN Number
+How Can I Find My Amazon ASIN Number?

 The fastest way is to look in your browser’s address bar for the product you’re looking to sell.
 The Amazon ASIN will be after the product’s name and “dp”, as highlighted below.

-Adding Unique Amazon ASINs: Using GTINs, UPCs, ISBNS, and EANs
+How to Create New and Unique Amazon ASINs: Using GTINs, UPCs, ISBNS, and EANs

 - ISBN (International Standard Book Number): 10 digits or 13 digits

 - UPC (Universal Product Code): 12 digits

 - GTIN-14 (Global Trade Item Number): 14 digits